 WHAT IS THE "ROAD TO RUIN"?

 The North West Relief Road is a £87m bypass for Shrewsbury that will link the northern and western parts of the town.
-It is a 30 years out of date solution and it won't fix Shrewsbury's traffic congestion problems.
+It is a 30 years out of date solution that won't fix Shrewsbury's traffic congestion problems.
 On some roads, it will make traffic 150% worse!

 It is a FINANCIAL & ENVIRONMENTAL DISASTER for Shropshire.

-Better solutions exist.
+Better solutions to the town's traffic congestion issues exist.
 Check out Better Shrewsbury Transport for more on these.

-We argue that the millions being spent (£20m per mile!) would be better invested in local services in towns across Shropshire.
+We argue that the millions being spent (£20m per mile!) would be better invested in local services and sustainable transport in towns across Shropshire.
 Why should Ludlow, Oswestry, Bishop's Castle and Bridgnorth pay for this costly disaster in Shrewsbury?

 HOW DO WE STOP IT?